Rhaqim/restcli/README.md

 # Rest CLI endpoint Generator

-This is a simple CLI tool to generate REST API endpoints for a given resource.
-It is written in Rust and uses the [clap](https://docs.rs/clap/4.5.17/clap/) library for parsing command line arguments.
+This is a simple CLI tool to generate REST API endpoints from defined routes in Python, Rust, Golang and JavaScript files.

 ## Features

-- Generate REST API endpoints for Python, Rust, Golang and JavaScript files.
+- Generate REST API endpoints for Postman collection, VSCode REST Client, and curl (HTTPie).
-- Generate endpoints for a given resource.
-- Generate endpoints for a given resource with a given base path.
+- Generate REST API endpoints for Python, Rust, Golang, and JavaScript.

 ## Installation